iPhone Not Sending Pictures to Android? (Try This Fix First!)

 The new update may prompt an automatic restart of your device.
 After the restart, check if the issue has been fixed.

-Sometimes the problem is with the Messages app itself.
-This often can be fixed by simply shutting down restarting the app, rather than the device itself.
+Sometimes, the problem is with the Messages app itself.
+This can often be fixed by shutting down and restarting the app rather than the device itself.

 This is a simple process to do.
 Here’s how: